 This tool is a must know application.
-It let’s manage different versions of a program very easily.
-However, some people still do not know about it, mainly because there are a lot of by-hand solutions proposed on various forums.
+It lets manage different versions of a program very easily.
+However, some people still do not know about it, mainly because there are a lot of by-hand solutions proposed in various forums.

 Just for the fun, I put here the code of an application that moves to clipboard what it receives from input.

-You might arrive on this page because you are facing segfault or any strange problem “it works white 1 thread but not with 2”.
-It was the case for me, let have a look to why and how to make… Read more
+You might arrive on this page because you are facing segfault or any strange problem “it works white 1 thread but not with 2” in a mix of OpenMP/Cuda application.
+It was the case for me, let have a look… Read more

 Another example of SpMV but with cuSparse this time.
 For the same reason, I was not able to find a basic example on the internet, so I suppose this one can be useful to others.